 Balsamic Vinegar

 While visiting Oak Barrel Winecraft in Berkeley (a home wine makers and brewery supply store, which incidentally is still in business and offers an excellent selection of supplies), Timm spotted some small wood barrels.
 Learning about their use for making balsamic vinegar inspired Timm to produce his own.
 The Terraces produce a number of barrels of Balsamic style vinegar each year in a wooden building that guests usually drive by on a tour of the property.
 Nearby is the vinegar aging stone house, called the Acetaia.
-This stone house dates from the 1850’s and was originally a root cellar.
-The original stone steps lead into the cellar – very well worn and from decades of use.
-Their oldest vintage at the time of our latest update to this review has already aged for 23+ years.
+This stone house dates from the 1850s and was originally a root cellar.
+The original stone steps lead into the cellar are very well worn from decades of use.
+Their oldest vintage at the time of our latest update to this review has already aged for 25+ years.

 There is a proper way for tasting vinegar – put your hand out flat, palm down, raise your thumb and they will squirt a bit of the excellent tasting vinegar on the back of your hand which you will then lick off.
 It is very interesting to note the dramatic differences in flavor that the type of oak makes – for example the vinegar in the cherry wood has a noticeable sweetness – combined with the flavor makes for a memorable tasting experience!